surf-visualization/ospray-python/README.md

 These are experimental Python 3.x bindings for [OSPRay](https://www.ospray.org).
-Originally just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little library (inpsired by the just-as-great Boost.Python).
+Originally just to try out [pybind11](https://github.com/pybind/pybind11), but they are pretty useful in their current state, as Pybind11 is an amazing little library (inspired by the just-as-great Boost.Python).

 Note that this code is targeted at the 2.0.x branch of OSPRay.